 The Westin Portland Harborview is a short drive to many of state parks and just minutes away from your next adventure!
 Maine is home to more than 45 state parks and beaches, including renowned Acadia National Park.
 Whether exploring a forest, biking or hiking along the edge of the ocean, or climbing a mountain, these parks are offer something for everyone regardless of the season.
 Here are just a few of our nearby parks and beaches.

-Scarborough Beach State Park - 416 Black Point Road, Scarborough, ME • Scarborough beach offers some of the best swimming in New England with water temps in the high 60's throughout July and August.
+Scarborough Beach State Park - 416 Black Point Road, Scarborough, ME • Unlike many New England beaches, Scarborough’s waters hold temperatures in the high 60’s throughout July and August, making it one of New England’s best beaches for swimming.

 Reid State Park - Georgetown, ME • Located on Georgetown, an island in Maine's mid-coast region near Bath, Reid State Park is a good family beach and a haven for naturalists.
 Open year round, it's a popular for birding, hiking, swimming, biking and saltwater fishing during the summer.
 During winter, the park caters to those interested in cross-country skiing or snowshoeing.

-Sebago Lake State Park - Casco and Naples, ME • This forested lakeside park is situated on the shore of Maine's deepest and second largest lake providing year-round recreation for thousands of visitors yearly for swimming, sport fishing, camping and boating.
-Near the foothills of the While Mountains, the park's 1,400 acres features sandy beaches, extensive woodlands, ponds, bogs, and a diverse habitat for a wide variety of plant and animal life.
+Sebago Lake State Park - Casco and Naples, ME • With year-round recreation options, Maine’s deepest and second largest lake is surrounded by dense forest.
+Near the foothills of the While Mountains, Sebago Lake State Park is great for swimming, sport fishing, camping and boating.
+Enjoy exploring all 1,400 acres of sandy beaches, extensive woodlands, ponds, and bogs.
+The park also has a diverse habitat perfect for a wide variety of plant and animal life.

-Ferry Beach State Park - Bay View Road, Saco, ME • Ferry Beach State Park is located off Maine Route 9 and offers a sweeping view of miles of white sand beaches between the Saco River and Pine Point.
-A picnic area, nature trails, guided nature programs, and changing room are available.
-Dods are not allowed.
+Ferry Beach State Park - Bay View Road, Saco, ME • Enjoy a sweeping view of beautiful white sand beaches for miles, between the Saco River and Pine Point as you approach from Maine’s Route 9.
+With a picnic area, nature trails, and guided nature programs, Ferry Beach State Park is a great place to enjoy Maine’s coast.
+Dogs are not allowed.

 Acadia National Park - Bar Harbor, ME • Acadia National Park is a favorite vacation destination for good reason.
 The views are spectacular, the landscape is pristine and the wildlife is plentiful and protected.
 As a result, Acadia is one of the most visited National Parks in the United States.
 Rocky coastlines, granite mountains, lakes and ponds, evergreen forests form a varied ecosystem.
 Borders of the park are accented by picturesque harbor villages such as Bar Harbor, Northeast Harbor, Southwest Harbor and more.